 Apple has revised their guidelines to require an Apple Developer Account owned by the content creator - you.
-Previously, we have published your app in aware3's name.
+Previously, apps were published in aware3's name.
 Apple now requires that your app be published under your own Apple Developer Account.
-All you need to do is set up your Apple Developer Account.
+Below is a step-by-step guide to set up your Apple Developer Account.

 Step 1: Before Apple Developer Setup

-Does your organization have an Apple ID?
+Before you begin, check to see if your organization has an Apple ID.
 If you're not sure, you can check here.

 Step 2: Register for an Apple Developer Account

 Once you have your Apple ID, you're ready to create your Apple Developer Account.
 Follow this link, which will prompt you to use your Apple ID to log in, agree to the terms, and click Submit.

 Your organization will need a D-U-N-S number, which is a nine-digit number used to identify businesses and legal information.
 Your organization may already have one, but you can request one for free if not.
 If you already know your D-U-N-S number, you can proceed to enrolling your Apple Developer Account.
 To find out if you already have a D-U-N-S number, you can use this tool.

 If you need to request a D-U-N-S number, you will log in to your Apple Developer account here using your Apple ID and password, use the D-U-N-S number lookup tool, and fill out the form to request a D-U-N-S number.
 You'll receive an email within a few business days containing your D-U-N-S number:

 Step 4: Click here to continue to the next steps for Enrollment.